 Andrew has represented secured lenders, special servicers, government-sponsored enterprises, equipment suppliers, and a court-appointed receiver for the Securities and Exchange Commission.
 His experience includes all facets of creditors’ rights, including judicial and non-judicial commercial foreclosures, receiverships, and Article 9 sales.
 Andrew regularly counsels clients on insolvency and collections issues, commercial lending, distressed real estate, and special servicing.

-Andrew was selected for inclusion in the Illinois Super Lawyers - Rising Stars® list in 2019.
+Andrew was selected for inclusion in the Illinois Super Lawyers - Rising Stars® list in 2019 and 2020.

 Andrew received his Bachelor of Science from Fordham University and received his law degree from Michigan State University College of Law (J.D., cum laude), where he was an associate editor on the Michigan State Law Review.